OSM-building-identification/cnn/readme.md

 check service status:

- - `sudo service capstone status` check logs for webserver
- - `sudo service capstone restart` restart webserver (after applying changes)
- - `sudo service capstone start` start server after being stopped
- - `sudo service capstone stop` stop server (if going to develop)

-### Running webserver localy or manually
- - make sure service is stopped (if on aws)
- - `export FLASK_APP=/YOUR_PATH_TO/building-identification/server/index.py`
- - `flask run`
+## Commands

 ### Training Data Prep
- - running `python util/trainingData.py -105.01 40.01 -105 40` fetches all the tiles in the bounding box defined by the top left / bottom right ln,lat points (-105.01, 40.01) and (-105, 40), and uses osm data to check if there are buildings in each tile.
+ - `python util/trainingData.py -105.1 40 -105 40.1` fetches all the tiles in the bounding box defined by the top left / bottom right ln,lat points (-105.01, 40.01) and (-105, 40), and uses osm data to check if there are buildings in each tile.
 It will upload to the training_tiles table in the database.
 Images are stored in '../tiles'
  - `python util/selectData.py` will take all training data in the database and split it into train and test data and make folders in `./data` with sub folders true and false for use by keras when training

 ### Classifier Training (anywhere)